umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/README.md

 ## Environments

+### Static website

 See the Main branch in action here as an [Azure Static Web App](https://ashy-bay-09f36a803.1.azurestaticapps.net/).
 The deploy runs automatically every time the `main` branch is updated.
 It uses mocked responses from the Umbraco API to simulate the site just like the local development environment.

+### Storybook

+Storybook is also being built and deployed automatically on the Main branch, including a preview URL on each pull request.
+See it in action on this [Azure Static Web App](https://ambitious-stone-0033b3603.1.azurestaticapps.net/).